soxueren/atsd/rule-engine/README.md

 ## Sliding Windows

-The ATSD Rule Engine uses two types of windows when ingesting statistics: count and time.
+The Rule Engine uses two types of windows when ingesting statistics: count and time.
 These windows are used to calculate aggregations and only the statistics present in these windows are analyzed by the Rule Engine.